andrewdieken/CPSC-354/calculator_README.md

 import Text.Parsec.Expr
 ```

 Here we have defined a lexer, which is a Token Parser.
 Simply put, it will return a set of parsec parsers for us.
+It will parse any of of the characters in the string "+-*/"
 ```haskell
 lexer :: TokenParser()
 lexer = makeTokenParser (javaStyle { opStart = oneOf "+-*/", opLetter = oneOf "+-*/" })